 Solids are tightly packed, usually in a regular pattern.
 They retain a fixed shape.
 Liquids are close together, but not regularly arranged.
 They conform to the shape of whatever container they are in.
 They slide, move, flow, and vibrate.
 Gases have plenty of room; this allows them to move freely about as they please.
 Unlike solids, they are also compressible because there is still plenty of room in between their molecules.

-See these 3 identical clear cubes?
-The first one is tightly packed like a solid.
-If I shake it, the pom-poms inside can’t move.
+If you shake it, the pom-poms inside can’t move.
 The middle one is like a liquid.
 There are lots of molecules, but not so many that it can’t move and flow as a liquid does.
 And the last one is like a gas – very few molecules, all with plenty of space.
-When I shake this box the molecules move freely!
+When you shake this box the molecules move freely!